hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 commands will detect it and remind you to do so if necessary.
 ```

+Then validate your configuration.

 ```shell
 terraform validate
 Success!
 The configuration is valid.
 ```

+And format your configuration.

 ```shell
 terraform fmt